mhilbrunner/foundryvtt-dnd5e-lang-de/README.md

 Finally, thanks to WotC for the support and all the wonderful authors - for everything.

-Based on work by Hydroxi at <https://gitlab.com/Hydroxi/foundryvtt-dnd5e-lang-de>.
+Based on work by Hydroxi at <https://gitlab.com/Hydroxi/foundryvtt-dnd5e-lang-de>
+and by Fallayn at <https://github.com/League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/>.

 ## Legal & license